senzhaocode/FuSViz_docs/docs/Installation.md

 #### Pull pre-built FuSViz image (release version) from docker hub

-Run `docker pull senzhao/fusviz_shiny_app:1.7.0`, then check the image by typing `docker images`
+Run `docker pull --platform=linux/amd64 senzhao/fusviz_shiny_app:1.8.0`, then check the image by typing `docker images`

-Optional: if user would like to build image (developmental version), download soruce code and change to directory `cd ~/FuSViz-master`; run `docker build --rm -t senzhao/fusviz_shiny_app:latest -f Dockerfile .`.
+Optional: if user would like to build image (developmental version), download soruce code and change to directory `cd ~/FuSViz-master`; run `docker build --platform=linux/amd64 --rm -t senzhao/fusviz_shiny_app:latest -f Dockerfile .`.

 #### Launch FuSViz app

-Run `docker run --rm -p 4000:3838 senzhao/fusviz_shiny_app:1.7.0`; then open web browser and input address `127.0.0.1:4000`
+Run `docker run --platform=linux/amd64 --rm -p 4000:3838 senzhao/fusviz_shiny_app:1.8.0`; then open web browser and input address `127.0.0.1:4000`.
+If TCP port 4000 on `127.0.0.1` of the host is occupied, users can use other port values to bind port 3838 of the container.

-**NOTE**: the following browsers have been tested and are supported well
+NOTE: the following browsers have been tested and are supported well

 + Safari (version >= 14.0)
 + Mozilla Firefox (version >= 83.0)
 + Google Chrome (version >= 87.0.4280.67 official build x86_64)
 + Microsoft Edge (version >= 90)

-### Deploy without singularity/apptainer
+### Deploy with singularity/apptainer for linux distribution

-A singularity container of FuSViz is available for [dowload](https://fusviz.s3.eu-north-1.amazonaws.com/fusviz_v1.7.0.sif), and we recommend run it using singularity version (>= 3.7.3):
+A apptainer/singularity container of *FuSViz* is available for [dowload](https://fusviz.s3.eu-north-1.amazonaws.com/fusviz_v1.8.0.sif), and we recommend run it using singularity version (>= 3.7.3):

-`singularity run fusviz_v1.7.0.sif 4000`, then open web browser and input address.
+`singularity run fusviz_v1.8.0.sif 4000`, then open web browser and input address.

+NOTE: the *FuSViz* apptainer/singularity container is specific for running under **Linux OS (e.g. Debian, Ubuntu, Redhat and CentOS)**, which is incompatible with **Apple M1/M2 machine**.
+Users have to use the **Docker/Podman** container to run *FuSViz* under Mac OS.

 ### Deploy without container

-#### Prerequisite
+#### Requirement

-FuSViz is a shiny app and requires R working environment:
+*FuSViz* is a shiny app and requires R working environment:

 + __R (>=4.0.0)__: https://www.r-project.org/; [RStudio](https://rstudio.com/products/rstudio/download/#download) is recommended but not mandatory.
 + For windows users, if an earlier version of R (< 4.0) is present in the system, please uninstall it firstly and make sure only R >=4.0 is available.